Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Acknowledgement

 \section{Acknowledgement}

-This work was performed in the context of a Bachelor of Computing Dissertation at the National University of Singapore.
-JYH thanks Dr. Rahul Jain and Dr. Steven Halim on their helpful comments in the review of this work.
-PR was supported by the Singapore National Research Foundation, the Prime Minister’s Office, Singapore, the Ministry of Education, Singapore under the Research Centres of Excellence programme under research grant R 710-000-012-135.
+JYH thanks Dr. Rahul Jain and Dr. Steven Halim for their helpful comments in the review of this work.
+PR, BC, and DLV acknowledge support by the National Research Foundation, Singapore, and A*STAR under its CQT Bridging Grant and its Quantum Engineering Programme under grant NRF2021-QEP2-02-P05.

+\textbf{Conflict of interest.} The authors declare no conflicts of interest.
+The authors alone are responsible for the content and writing of the paper.